uclaacm/hack-sprint-w21/session-1-intro-to-react-native-and-js/README.md

 }
 ```

-This function is essentially fulfilling our requirement of finding the area of a circle.
+This function is essentially fulfilling our requirement earlier of finding the area of a circle.
 Here, `r`, which is within the parentheses, is the **parameter**, which is our "input" to the function.
 We then use this parameter in the function body, which holds our computations.
 The function body is represented by placing curly braces `{}` on both sides of where the function body goes.
-Here, the computation is `3.14 * r * 4`.
+Here, the computation is `3.14 * r * r`.
 Finally, we return the value produced from this computation using the `return` keyword, which becomes the result of the entire function.

-After the function is declared, we can then *call* the function using its name (`areaOfCircle`), then adding parentheses after.
+After the function is declared, we can then *call* the function using its name (`areaOfCircle`), then adding parentheses `()` after.
 Since this function is expecting a parameter value, we add a value within the parentheses, which becomes the radius of our circle in this case.

 ``` javascript
 > areaOfCircle(3);